Jeroen K. G. Koenraadt

 This paper examines why and when employee-generated disclosures about workplace experiences impact labor markets, using data on establishment-level Glassdoor ratings and outcomes within U.S. metropolitan areas.
 We develop evidence across three levels of analysis.
 At the aggregate level---where outcomes reflect joint decisions of workers and employers---broader employer coverage on Glassdoor is associated with improved matching.
 At the worker level, pairwise differences in ratings predict worker flows from lower- to higher-rated employers, consistent with a sorting mechanism.
 At the employer level, declines in ratings predict future establishment-level adjustments, including changes in workplace ratings and hiring-related communications, and reductions in violations, indicating active employer responses to employee-generated disclosures.
 Overall, we contribute evidence on how employee-generated disclosures relate to labor markets through worker and employer actions.

-R&R — Review of Accounting Studies
+Revise and resubmit, Review of Accounting Studies

 Many regulators rely on employee whistleblowers to detect misconduct.
 However, another outlet for employees to express concerns has gained prominence: anonymous Internet reviews.
 Using the setting of the Occupational Safety and Health Administration (OSHA), we show that OSHA conducts fewer (formal) whistleblower-driven inspections after employees' use of Glassdoor reviews to (informally) express safety-related concerns about their employers.
 This result is consistent with employees using Glassdoor as an alternative to whistleblowing.
 We conduct a battery of tests, including analyses of other forms of OSHA inspections, FOIA-obtained whistleblower complaints, and safety hiring, to rule out the possibility that our results reflect improvements in safety practices after Glassdoor reviews.
 Instead, our results suggest OSHA may miss valuable signals for enforcement.
 Our results are stronger when the costs of whistleblowing are higher.
 Our work contributes to our understanding of the interactions between formal and informal channels for employees to raise concerns about their employers.